 To avoid longer waiting time and being charged more than the normal rate, it is advisable for you to seek alternative ways.
 One of the options that you can do is by booking your ride earlier than usual.
 If you have meetings to attend or flight to catch, be sure to book 1-2 hours earlier.

 What should I do if I need a ride during peak hours?
-As the drivers will be lesser than the usual, it might be difficult to get a ride.
+As the drivers will be fewer than the usual, it might be difficult to get a ride.
 Avoid using the e-hailing service during peak hours; 7AM-9AM and 5PM-8PM.
 Plan your day ahead and choose during non-peak hours instead.

 If it’s convenient, you may opt for public transport.
 If you stay in a place where public transportation is accessible such as LRT, KTM, MRT and bus then it might be the best option.
 But, if you still prefer to use e-hailing services, then you can consider choosing other ride-hailing options.